 BPM was enthusiastically received by other healthcare professionals, and Judi launched Pain Management Resources, LLC to continue developing and publishing BPM.
 She expanded her team to include assistance from experts in pharmacy, computer programming, graphic arts, and marketing.

-As always, we invite your feedback on BPM.
+As always, we invite your feedback on BPM and especially the new online edition.
 We encourage your suggestions for making Bedside Pain Manager even more helpful to our shared commitment to improve our ability to make solid, timely, informed decisions to provide safe and effective pain relief for our patients.